 In contrast, the sculptures and the garden at the Musée Zadkine, located near the Luxembourg Gardens, highlight the works of this Russian sculptor in the studio where he lived and worked.
 You’ll appreciate the ambiance and will develop an appreciation for the pieces on display in a way that’s very difficult to do among the crowds surrounding the Mona Lisa.

 Or really go deep and discover 2 unusual Paris attractions.
 Take a tour of the catacombs or visit the Musée des Egouts de Paris, French for the Paris sewer system museum.
 Take a tour through either and discover a maze of tunnels, the remains of more than 6 million people, and how these underground places figure into the history of Paris.
 What’s more, the Musée des Egouts de Paris is one of Paris most secret spots.
 Yes, they’re both a bit spooky, but you’ll come away with interesting stories to tell and a different view (literally) of Paris.

 It’s no secret that sometimes the most obvious idea is the best.
 Exploring on foot is hands down the best way to discover non touristic places in Paris.

 For the most fearless among you, just wander is a simple thing.
 However, I know not everyone feels comfortable doing this in a new place.
 So, here are some points on the map to get you started.

 Don’t just go to Montmartre for the Sacre Coeur.
-Zig zag your way through the tiny streets and you’ll find some of the best non touristy places in Paris!
-Not only might you stumble upon the best meal of your life or that perfect scarf, you’ll get a feel for the culture and daily life.
+Zigzag your way through Montmartre’s tiny streets and you’ll find some of the best non touristy places in Paris!
+Not only might you stumble upon the best meal of your life or that perfect scarf, but you’ll also get a feel for the culture and daily life.